|

 A more symphonic

-Hungarian version appears on the
+Hungarian version appears on the Best

-Of Communism CD (Vol. One).
+of Communism CD (Vol. One).
 Entirely in Hungarian, aside from

 a brief Lenin recording that is (naturally) in Russian.